martinlingstuyl/blog-wiki/Microsoft-365-Community-Blog-Markdown-reference.md

 Every entry in the first column must be styled as bold (`**bold**`); otherwise the tables won't be accessible for screen readers or valid for the Community Blog.

-> [!TIP]
-> The Docs Authoring Pack for VS Code includes a function to convert a regular Markdown table into a data matrix table.
+> **TIP:** The Docs Authoring Pack for VS Code includes a function to convert a regular Markdown table into a data matrix table.
 Just select the table, right-click, and select **Convert to data matrix table**.

 ### HTML Tables